Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 >}}
 For 200$ this board featured a `XCKU3P-FFVB676`, 2 SPF+ connector and a x8 PCIe interface.
-On the flip side it came with no documentation whatsoever, no guaranty it worked, and the faint promise in the listing that there was a JTAG interface. \
+On the flip side it came with no documentation whatsoever, no guaranty it worked, and the faint promise in the listing that there was a JTAG interface.
-A sane person would likely have dismissed this as an interesting internet oddity, a remanence of what happens when a generation of accelerator cards gets phased out in favor of the next, or maybe an expensive paperweight. \
+A sane person would likely have dismissed this as an interesting internet oddity, a remanence of what happens when a generation of accelerator cards gets phased out in favor of the next, or maybe just an expensive paperweight.

 But I like a challenge, and the appeal of unlocking the 200$ Kintex UltraScale+ development board was to great to ignore.